Tools to control a GSM/GVM over GMP or OSP

 All clients have the ability to build a connection in various ways:

-This little tool sends plain GMP/OSP commands and prints the result to the standard output.
-When the program is used without any parameters, it asks for an XML command and for the user credentials.
+This tool sends plain GMP/OSP commands and prints the result to the standard output.

 gvm-cli socket --xml "<get_version/>"

-Reads a file with GMP commands and return the result.
+Read a file with GMP commands and return the result:

-gvm-cli will by default raise an exception when a command is
+gvm-cli will by default print an error message and exit with a

 gvm-cli socket --raw --xml "<authenticate/>"